section-engineering-education/engineering-education/content/articles/building-data-driven-application-in-react/index.md

 We use Header component by placing it in App component as shown above .

 ### Going data-driven
-So lets begin by adding a search bar using the code below our header component
+So lets begin by adding a search bar in our header by adding the code below in our header component.

                      <input type="text"
                 className="search"